-I just recently added Netflix to my expenses after a one month trial that made me a believer.
-My son is in love with Thomas and there are enough of those cartoons and many others so that we'll never have to worry about what to watch.
+I just recently added Netflix to my expenses after a one-month trial that made me a believer.
+My son is in love with Thomas, and there are enough of those cartoons and many others so that we'll never have to worry about what to watch.
 The selection of movies is vast and so different.
-No, you do not get all the new movies, but what makes a movie any better when it first comes out anyway?
-Their suggestion program works well to find movies you never heard of, but will thoroughly enjoy.
+No, you do not get all the new movies, but what makes a movie any better when it first comes out, anyway?
+Their suggestion program works well to find movies you've never heard of but will thoroughly enjoy.

 We have basic, free T.V.
-I don’t understand the need for 600 channels; I have 6: FOX, PBS, NBC, and CBS.
-Not sure what the other two are, but they never have anything on anyway, so no need to mention them.
-These four channels cover about any type of show my son and I would want to watch.
-Funny comedy, sports, educational programming and news.
+I don’t understand the need for 600 channels; I have 6: FOX, PBS, NBC, CBS, and I'm not sure what the other two are, but they never have anything on anyway, so no need to mention them.
+These four channels cover about any type of show my son and I would want to watch—funny comedy, sports, educational programming, and news.

 - Get outside!
 Whether it be for a stroll, going to the park, hiking, swimming, or making snowmen.
-I mean really there is so much to do outside, a free asset most rarely use.
+I mean, really, there is so much to do outside; it's a free asset most rarely use.
 If you have children like me, getting them out and wearing them down is never a bad thing.
-They have so much energy, let them use it without destroying the house and driving you crazy in the process.
+They have so much energy, so let them use it without destroying the house and driving you crazy in the process.

 - Go to the library.
 Enough said.
 Free DVD rentals, story time, activities for the kids, and thousands of books and audios.

 - Go to the mall.
 I have one about 5 miles down the road and they are always having different community events and activities.
 Our local one has even has a new play environment and organized social events with other kids.